You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 What does “stacking sats” mean?

 Stacking sats means accumulating satoshis over time through consistent, regular purchases, typically via dollar-cost averaging.
-A sat stacker buys a fixed dollar amount at set intervals: $25 a week, $100 a month.
+A sat stacker buys a fixed dollar amount at set intervals of $25 a week or $100 a month.
 The price fluctuates; the purchase schedule does not.
 Over time, the satoshi count grows.
 The strategy removes timing decisions from the equation and takes advantage of Bitcoin’s fixed supply.

 Is buying a small amount of Bitcoin worth it?